 In part one of this two – part series on the accruals concept, we broke down the theory of matching and applied it in practice to an example of a prepaid expense.

-Now we are going to extend that knowledge and understanding and use it to accrue for expenses as well as to make adjustments for income.
+Now we’re going to extend that knowledge and understanding and use it to accrue for expenses as well as to make adjustments for income.

 What is an accrual?

-Therefore we will need to increase the balance of the appropriate account in order to correctly adjust it for an accrual as the accruals concept states that:
+Therefore we’ll need to increase the balance of the appropriate account, in order to correctly adjust it for an accrual as the accruals concept states that:

 Income generated must be matched with expenses incurred, within a financial period, regardless of when the money is paid or received.

 Let’s say at year-end, 31st March 2018, we know that an electricity bill is due for £200 and half of it belongs to this financial year.